 Professional learning days are included in the training days, although there may be an occasional requirement to attend an event such as an employment conference with peers across all programmes.
 There are a number of training venues spread right across the region to make this as convenient as possible.

-Trainees get the flexibility of online learning with the stability of in-class instruction.
+- Get the flexibility of online learning with the stability of in-class instruction.

-Trainees save time travelling to training venues.
+- Save time travelling to training venues.

-Trainees benefit from a personalised training programme designed to fit around the demands of their everyday life.
+- Benefit from a personalised training programme designed to fit around the demands of their everyday life.

 You will follow a carefully designed plan to support your learning.
 The course is structured to make sure that you take on classroom responsibility in a systematic manner, building your confidence, pedagogy and subject knowledge.